volkanagun/SentencePartitioning/README.md

 }
 ```

 The ExtrinsicSentiment class is given as follows.
-This class also uses ELMO neural network model and it changes the dataset loading methods.
+This class uses ELMO neural network model and it changes the dataset loading methods.
 The loadSamples retrieves all the samples in the file.
 The content of the iterator is a sentence sample and label pairs.
 Each sample must be defined line by line as in the classification dataset.

 ```scala
 class ExtrinsicSentiment(params:SampleParams) extends ExtrinsicLSTM(params){